HoijanLai/Vehicle-Detection/README.md

 We can take the projections of the scatter plot and form channel-based histograms.
 Below are car and non-car image in color histograms.
 ![](./presentation/hist.png)
 ![](./presentation/non_hist.png)
-The Implementation is pretty staightforward, we take an image, convert it into targeted color space which is stored in a global variables `cspace`, and calculated the histograms for each channel, the bin values than combined and make the histogram features:
+The Implementation is pretty staightforward, we take an image, convert it into targeted color space which is stored in a global variables `cspace`, and calculated the histograms for each channel, the bin values than combined and make the histogram features, check the [`color_hist_feat`](./classifier.py#L87-L94)

 ```python
 def color_hist_feat(img):